BilKoChal/Pokemon-Save-Editor/README.md

 - **Import Pokemon**: Load a second `.sav` file alongside your main one.
 - **Cross-Save Trading**: Drag and drop (or select and click) to move Pokemon between two different save files.
 - **Batch Import**: Select multiple Pokemon from an external save and move them all at once to your game.
+- **Smart Pokedex**: Automatically updates your Pokedex (Seen & Caught) when you import a new species!
 - **Mobile Friendly**: New tabbed interface designed specifically for trading on mobile devices.
 - **Backup Support**: Safely export Pokemon to another file before starting a new game.